 In general, there are not many preventative strategies for these benign anorectal conditions, but simple lifestyle measures such as eating a high fibre diet can help to minimise the chances.

-If you are interested in finding out more about anorectal conditions, make an appointment with a specialist.
+If you are interested in finding out more about these anorectal conditions, do not hesitate to make an appointment with a specialist such as Mr Gordon Neil Buchanan to receive expert assessment and advice.